-- Carefully peel the trackpad cable off of the battery. - (i) The trackpad cable is secured to the battery with some light adhesive.
+- Carefully peel the trackpad cable off of the battery. - i The trackpad cable is secured to the battery with some light adhesive.

-Step 20 - Remove the battery tray screws
+Step 17 - Remove the battery tray screws

-• Use a T3 Torx driver to remove the two 2.6 mm screws securing the battery tray to the case.
+Use a T3 Torx driver to remove two 2.5 mm screws securing the battery tray to the case.

-Step 21 - Remove the battery tray adhesive strips
+Step 18 - Remove the battery tray adhesive strips

-The MacBook's battery cells are attached to a metal tray as a complete assembly, which is adhered to the case with a total of six stretch-release adhesive strips.
-Don't attempt to remove the battery cells from their metal backing tray.

-• On the left side of the MacBook, use a pair of tweezers to peel back the three black pull tabs on the battery's stretch-release adhesive strips until you can grip them with your fingers.
+- (i) The MacBook's battery cells are attached to a metal tray as a complete assembly, which is adhered to the case with a total of six stretch-release adhesive strips. - ⚠ Do not attempt to remove the battery cells from their metal backing tray. - On the left side of the MacBook, use a pair of tweezers to peel back the three black pull tabs on the battery's stretch-release adhesive strips until you can grip them with your fingers.

-- Grab an adhesive strip's pull tab and slowly pull it out from underneath the battery. i Keep the angle of the adhesive strip as parallel to the laptop as you can.
+- Grab an adhesive strip's pull tab and slowly pull it out from underneath the battery. - (i) Keep the angle of the adhesive strip as parallel to the laptop as you can.
 Try to avoid dragging it across the inside of the case. - Pull the adhesive strip until it's freed from under the battery. - Repeat for the two remaining adhesive strips on the battery's left side.

-- Repeat and remove the three adhesive strips from the right side of the battery. - (i) If any of the six adhesive strips broke during removal, you can use a plastic card to finish separating the battery tray from the case.
+- Repeat and remove the three adhesive strips from the right side of the battery. - i If any of the six adhesive strips broke during removal, you can use a plastic card to finish separating the battery tray from the case.

-Step 24 - Remove the battery
+Step 21 - Remove the battery

-- Remove the battery assembly. - If you're installing a new battery, follow the calibration procedure: - Charge it to 100%, and keep charging it for at least 2 more hours. - Unplug and use it normally to drain the battery. - When you see the low battery warning, save your work, and keep your laptop on until it goes to sleep due to low battery. - Wait at least 5 hours, then charge your laptop uninterrupted to 100%.
+- Remove the battery assembly. - During reassembly, secure the battery tray with strips of Tesa tape if your replacement battery doesn't come with pre-applied adhesive. - If you're installing a new battery, follow the calibration procedure: - Charge it to 100%, and keep charging it for at least 2 more hours. - Unplug and use it normally to drain the battery. - When you see the low battery warning, save your work, and keep your laptop on until it goes to sleep due to low battery. - Wait at least 5 hours, then charge your laptop uninterrupted to 100%. - i If you notice any unusual behavior or problems after installing your new battery, you may need to reset your MacBook's SMC.

-Step 25 - Disconnect the microphone cable
+Step 22 - Disconnect the microphone cable